Rehab Centers Bishop, CA

 Toiyabe Indian Health Project Family Services Department

-Toiyabe Indian Health Project Family Services Department is an inpatient rehab center in Bishop, CA that is situated in the 93514 zip code.
-Toiyabe Indian Health Project Family Services Department Accepts cash or self-payment.
-It includes outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
+Toiyabe Indian Health Project Family Services Department is an inpatient rehabilitation facility in Bishop, California that is situated in the 93514 zip code.
+Toiyabe Indian Health Project Family Services Department Accepts Medicaid.
+It offers regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab.

 Address: 250 North See Vee Lane, Bishop, CA 93514 in Inyo County